-The Locate button (the button on the bottom right corner of the console) is used to put the fixture into a known position with light coming out, so that you can start programming it.
+The Locate button is used to put the fixture into a known position with light coming out, so that you can start programming it.

 A quick press of the button will move all selected fixtures to a central position and reset all the attributes so that you get a white light.
 However you sometimes might not want to move the fixture, and by holding down the Locate button, you get some more options.